The Basics of Investing in Qualified Opportunity Zones

 The Short of It: Capital Gains Deferral

-Initially, investors can roll both short-term and long-term capital gains from a prior investment into a Qualified Opportunity Zone Fund, and this allows them to defer taxes on some or all of the reinvested capital gains.
+Initially, investors can roll both short-term and long-term capital gains from a prior investment into a Qualified Opportunity Zone Fund, and this allows them to defer taxes on all invested gains.
 The taxes can be deferred through the end of 2026.
 In all cases, they must first declare the gains (as usual) on Schedule D of their individual tax forms.
 In the same filing, they elect to take the deferral on Form 8949, which covers the disposition of capital assets.
-It’s possible to defer taxes from 2017, but only by filing an amended Form 1040X for the year.

 To qualify for the deferral, QOZ funds must be invested in an opportunity zone within 180 days of earning those gains.
 For direct personal investments like the sale of a stock or REIT, the 180 days start when the trade settles.
 There is a special partnership rule for capital gains born from a pass-through entity owned by the investor, which can potentially defer the start of the 180-day clock until the last day of the pass-through entity’s fiscal year.

 Capital must be invested by this 180-day deadline—not simply pledged as a future commitment, as in most private equity real estate funds.
 To take continued advantage of the 180-day requirement, it is necessary to identify fund managers who can generate a predictable flow of QOZ deals, which can be tricky since the timing of real estate closings can be fluid and often delayed.